 Here is what the budget template is going to look like:

-- At the top, left corner list down projected monthly income with total, and below that is actual monthly income and its total.
-On the right side, the two blocks blue block of projected income minus expense, actual balance income minus expenses, and the difference of projected minus actual.
+- At the top, left corner list down the projected monthly income with the total, and below that is the actual monthly income and its total.
+On the right side, the two blocks are blue blocks of projected income minus expense, actual balance income minus expenses, and the difference between projected minus actual.

-- Under these two blocks is a listing of expenses categories side by side.
+- Under these two blocks is a listing of expense categories side by side.
 Includes housing expenses, transportation, loans, legal, and others with projected cost, actual cost, and their difference.